joanna-cf/301-lab-02/README.md

 -------

-Number and name of feature: Feature 3 -
+Number and name of feature: Feature 3 - STyle the application

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 12:10pm

-Finish time:
+Finish time: 1:00pm

-Actual time needed to complete:
+Actual time needed to complete: 50 minutes